 Wáhtaʼ Maple Farm

-The Oneida Indian Nation’s newest business enterprise, Wáhta’ Maple Farm, is located on Oneida Indian Nation lands and will create premium-grade, certified-organic syrup in a variety of flavor profiles with a sustainable approach to sugaring that minimizes environmental impact.
-It will also seek to expand understanding of the rich cultural and historical value of maple trees and sap among the Oneida people.
+The Oneida Indian Nation’s newest business enterprise, Wáhta’ Maple Farm, is located on Oneida Indian Nation lands and creates premium-grade, certified-organic syrup in a variety of flavor profiles with a sustainable approach to sugaring that minimizes environmental impact.
+It also expands understanding of the rich cultural and historical value of maple trees and sap among the Oneida people.

-Wáhta’ Maple Farm will create a traceable product that is grown, processed, and produced on the Nation’s ancestral homelands using small-batch production methods to achieve the highest standard of quality.
-To support this new enterprise, the Nation will expand its existing maple stock by planting hundreds of new trees on its ancestral homelands.
+Wáhta’ Maple Farm creates a traceable product that is grown, processed, and produced on the Nation’s ancestral homelands using small-batch production methods to achieve the highest standard of quality.
+To support this new enterprise, the Nation is expanding its existing maple stock by planting hundreds of new trees on its ancestral homelands.

 Other environmental initiatives include:

 Turning Stone recycles an average of 310 pounds of shredded paper every day, and recycles more than 20,000 gallons a year of fat from restaurant fryer oil to produce biofuel.
 The culinary team now sources select products that are in recyclable plastic pouches rather than large unrecyclable steel cans.
 Because of the Nation’s comprehensive recycling program, nearly 25,000 pounds of linens, more than 900,000 plastic and glass bottles, and 57 tons of paper are kept out of landfills every year.
 The Nation also no longer distributes plastic straws, unless requested by guests, saving the plastic from landfills.

 The Nation recently began working with Orbio Technologies to introduce water-based solutions to clean all public areas throughout Turning Stone.
 This technology enables cleaning equipment to achieve quality results while eliminating the hazards and environmental footprint of chemical cleaning products.